jerhon/honlsoft-v2/blog/2022/2022-09-24-output-caching-in-asp-net-core.md

 ## Wrapping Up

-These were some very basic use cases for the Output Cache, but just enough to get me started to think about what's available.
+These were some very basic use cases for output caching, but just enough to get me started to think about what's available.
 I can already think of use cases I've had in the recent past that the output cache would greatly improve end user performance.

 Again, with a new version of .NET, there's a lot of great new functionality.